 The funny part?

-I was driving cautiously, at the speed limit, because I did not want to hit a deer during this infamous stretch of highway for deer and cattle crashes.
+I was driving cautiously at the speed limit because I did not want to hit a deer on this infamous stretch of highway known for deer and cattle crashes.
 Joan even warned me it was “Deer O’ Clock.”
 Someone decided that was unacceptable and passed me on a double yellow with their high beams on.
-A few minutes later and it could have been him instead.
+A few minutes later, and it could have been him instead.

 Silver lining: We are gone all next week anyway, so we could drop the truck off without it disrupting plans too much.

-A friend who grew up in Utah has hit deer over the decades and insists on a guard for all their trucks similar to this linked article.
+A friend who grew up in Utah has hit a deer over the years and insists on a guard for all their trucks, similar to the one linked in the article.
 I think I know a future purchase that may be happening sooner rather than later.

 It did make us realize how much of what we do depends on having a vehicle that can handle rough dirt roads.
-Many of the places we love, scout, and revisit simply are not accessible otherwise in the timeframe we have available.
+Many of the places we love, scout, and revisit are not otherwise accessible within the timeframe we have available.
 The truck is not just transportation.
-It is an important part of our toolkit that lets us reach some of the more remote places in the place we call home.
+It is an essential part of our toolkit that lets us reach some of the more remote places in the place we call home.